juristr/fabiangosebrink.github.io/_posts/2018-01-25-seperating-states-with-forFeature-in-an-angular-application-with-ngrx.md

 }
 ```

-Which we could log out with a statement like
+If you want to get the entire state printed out to your console, use a statement such as

 {% highlight js %}
  ngOnInit(): void {